Before I briefly explain the note-taking process, I want to take a few sentences to introduce William Zinsser, the author of ‘On Writing Well.’

 ‘On Writing Well’ is divided into four chapters — principles, methods, forms & attitudes — with each chapter having sub-chapters of their own.

-My notes include highlights from all, except a few sub-chapters of the third chapter of forms.
+My summary includes highlights from all, except a few sub-chapters of the third chapter of forms.

 I decided to exclude them because those sub-chapters focussed on how to write a specific kind of genre.
 For example, the excluded sub-chapters were about writing about people, writing about places, writing about yourself, etc.

-The notes are lengthy but dense in insights.
+The summary is lengthy but dense in insights.
 The words, after all, come from a master of the craft.

-Book Notes of ‘On Writing Well’ by ‘William Zinsser’
+Book Summary of ‘On Writing Well’ by ‘William Zinsser’

 Part 1: Principles